openhab/openhab-addons/addons/io/org.openhab.io.neeo/README.md

 5. ImageURL - this will create an image on the remote from the toString() of the item value (assuming it's a URL to an image).
 6. Sensor - this will create a sensor (non-visual) that can be used in recipes on the brain
 7. Power - this will create a powerstate sensor on the brain that can be used to stop/start the device.
 NOTE: you MUST also assign a POWER OFF/POWER ON for this to work.
+8. List - this will create a directory on the brain that can be used to show a list.
+The label assigned will show up on the remote to start the list processing.
+When a user selects a list item on the remote, the command that will be sent will be the value associated with the list item selected.

 Please note the value for each of the hard buttons is specified in the NEEO SDK documentation.